Krista M. Meinersmann PhD, RN

 - Krista Meinersmann, Director, USM School of Nursing

-As Director of USM’s School of Nursing, Krista Meinersmann is helping to provide a 21st–century nursing workforce to meet the healthcare needs of Maine people.
+Currently, Dr. Meinersmann serves as the Coordinator of Undergraduate Nursing and has previously served as Director of USM’s School of Nursing.
+Krista Meinersmann is helping to provide a 21st–century nursing workforce to meet the healthcare needs of Maine people.

 An innovator in nursing education, Dr. Meinersmann has overseen the launch of USM’s Doctor of Nursing Practice (DNP) degree program, a pioneering program that will help meet the growing demand for specialized nurse professionals.
 She also has collaborated in the implementation of a pilot of the clinical emersion model of nursing education, designed in conjunction with Maine Medical Center to help fill the nursing gap in Maine.
 “Part of this effort has been to re-vision our approach to nursing education.”